Mexico dilutes fiscal reform as plan dodges sales tax

-MEXICO CITY Mexico aims to increase taxes on higher earners, levy a charge on stock market gains and scrap loopholes, according to a draft of the government's fiscal reform, but it has retreated from widening sales tax amid an economic slowdown.
+MEXICO CITY Mexico's government on Sunday proposed raising taxes for higher earners, putting a levy on stock market gains and boosting social programs to help the poor, but it shied away from widening a controversial sales tax amid an economic slowdown.

+The planned fiscal reform includes a universal pension and unemployment insurance in a country where half the population lives in poverty, as well as emergency spending that will bring on a budget deficit this year and next.

-Applying sales tax to food and medicine is a political hot potato in Mexico, and its omission will dilute the impact of the President Enrique Pena Nieto's reform because it was seen as one of the most effective ways of raising more revenue.
+Applying the sales tax to food and medicine is a political hot potato in Mexico, and its omission will dilute the potential impact of the reforms because it was seen as one of the most effective ways of raising more revenue.

-Avoiding that levy, which senior figures in the ruling Institutional Revolutionary Party (PRI) had said looked almost certain, should help take the sting out of street protests led by the left, who say it would be unfair on the millions of poor.
+Avoiding that tax, which senior figures in the ruling Institutional Revolutionary Party (PRI) had until recently said looked almost certain, should help blunt street protests by leftists who say it would be unfair on the millions of poor.

-It means much of the social burden for the reform will fall on the middle class, with the top rate of tax rising to 32 percent from 30 percent for those who earn more than 500,000 pesos (24,178.07 pounds) a year, the draft seen by Reuters showed.
+Much of the social burden for the reform appears to fall on the middle class, with the top rate of tax rising to 32 percent from 30 percent for those who earn more than 500,000 pesos (24,165 pounds) a year, the plan presented to Congress showed.

+"The reform puts an end to tax privileges that shouldn't exist," President Enrique Pena Nieto said in a speech at the presidential residence as he unveiled his reform proposals.

+"The aim is that all taxpayers without exception ... contribute to the country as far as their means will allow."

-That sparked immediate criticism from the opposition conservative National Action Party, which Pena Nieto has been relying on for support to push through his economic agenda in Congress, where the PRI lacks a majority.
+Details of the plan sparked prompt criticism from some members of the conservative National Action Party (PAN), which the centrist Pena Nieto has relied on to help push his economic policies in Congress because his PRI lacks a majority.

-"To put this rate on those earning 500,000 pesos a month is an attack on the middle class," said PAN Senator Francisco Dominguez, who sits on the Senate's finance committee, adding he would not in principle support the bill.
+"To put this rate on those earning 500,000 pesos is an attack on the middle class," said PAN Senator Francisco Dominguez, who sits on the Senate's finance committee.

-By contrast, the plan, which also includes measures to tax soft drinks, was hailed by Mexico's main leftist party.
+By contrast, the plan, which also includes measures to tax soft drinks and impose a carbon charge on polluters, won some early applause from Mexico's main leftist opposition party.

 The reform aims to increase Mexico's weak tax revenues by nearly 3 percent of gross domestic product (GDP) by 2018 - less than the 4 percent of GDP several senior officials in the PRI had said the government was originally targeting.

-The reform also backs off from imposing much higher income tax rates on Mexico's top earners, including Carlos Slim, who started the year as the world's richest man.
+Pena Nieto also backed off from imposing much higher income tax rates on Mexico's richest, including Carlos Slim, who started this year as the world's richest man.

-Instead, following a surprise contraction in the economy during the April-June period, the government plans to deliver a short-term boost to the growth with "emergency" spending which will cause a budget deficit this year and next, the draft said.
+Instead, following a surprise contraction in the economy during the April-June period, the government plans to deliver a short-term boost to growth with "emergency" spending which will cause a budget deficit this year and next.

 STOCK MARKET TAX

-Fiscal reform is one of the key planks of President Enrique Pena Nieto's economic agenda, which aims to improve years of sluggish growth in Latin America's No. 2 economy.
+Fiscal reform is one of the key planks of Pena Nieto's economic agenda, which aims to improve years of sluggish growth in Latin America's No. 2 economy.

-The reform proposes imposing a 10 percent tax on stock market gains and dividends and eliminating some two-thirds of special tax breaks and exemptions, the draft says.
+The reform proposes imposing a 10 percent tax on stock market gains and dividends and eliminating some two-thirds of special tax breaks and exemptions.
 The shared border area with the United States will no longer enjoy a lower sales tax that was originally introduced to help spur trade.

 Pena Nieto has pledged to lift growth to around 6 percent a year - up from an average of barely 2 percent since 2000 - by also opening up the oil sector to foreign capital, fomenting competition in major industries and improving education.

-The government wants to wean itself off dependence on tax revenue from Pemex, which it currently relies on to fund around a third of the federal budget.
-Easing the crushing tax burden on the company should help it to compete better internationally.
+Mexico wants to wean itself off dependence on Pemex, whose revenues fund about a third of the federal budget.
+Easing its tax burden should help it to compete better internationally, although it has also been hurt by inefficiencies.

 Mexico has the lowest tax revenue in the 34-nation Organization for Economic Co-operation and Development (OECD), crimping its ability to spend on health, infrastructure and social programs vital to boosting living standards and growth.